Saturday, August 17, 2013

 My First Time Voting in Argentina: An American Expat’s Experience

-Argentine law requires all its citizens to vote, including Argentine-Americans like me.
-That’s fine because I plan to stay in Argentina for a few years, and whatever happens politically here will affect both my spouse and me.
+However, Argentine law requires all its citizens to vote, including Argentine-Americans like myself.
+There's no way around this.
+Believe me, I triple checked.
+The only exemptions are if you are over the age of 70, are hospitalized, or are living abroad.
+That’s fine because I plan to stay in Argentina for a few years, and whatever happens politically here will affect both my husband and myself.
 So, I wanted to add my voice — and I did.

 Cordoba, ArgentinaCordoba, Argentina